YJagger23/Plane-War/README.md

 1. ##### Step 1: Create player plane

-   1) Initialize the player's image and position
+   1) Initialize the player's image and position by using class

    ```python
    class Player(pygame.sprite.Sprite): #use the sprite class to define the 'player' class